 At the heart of the facilities in Nottingham is our expertise in translational Magnetic Resonance Imaging.
 Alongside substantial investments from UK research funding bodies, the NHS and the University of Nottingham, the Sir Peter Mansfield Imaging Centre is recognised internationally as a leading centre for translational research.
 The Centre combines the expertise and multidisciplinary skills of both Magnetic Resonance physicists and clinical academics.

 Developing a new medicine requires a diverse range of expertise.
-The Nottingham CRF brings together the academic, NHS and industry expertise required to effectively deliver complex studies and early phase research.
+The Nottingham CRF brings together the academic, clinical, NHS and industry expertise required to effectively deliver complex studies and early phase research.

 Our facilities benefit from co-location with the East Midlands Major Trauma Centre, the Emergency Department and Intensive Care units at NUH, enabling us to deliver a diverse range of studies safely and with the support of world-leading clinicians.

 UK NIHR Clinical Research Facilities Annual Conference 2019

 On 27 and 28 June 2019, Nottingham will host the 15th annual Clinical Research Facilities Conference, "Curing the incurable.
 Interdisciplinary approaches to research."

 Reservations for the Conference are due to open early in 2019.